 - Frictional unemployment results from workers losing or quitting their jobs, causing their unemployment until they find the next job.

-- Structural unemployment results from a mismatch of the skills that workers have and the skills that employers are looking for.
+- Structural unemployment results from a mismatch of the skills that workers have and the skills that employers want.

 - Cyclical unemployment results when there are fewer jobs than there are members of the labor force.

 - Monetary policy can be used to mitigate cyclical unemployment, but not frictional or structural unemployment.

 - Demand-pull inflation lowers the unemployment rate, but cost-push inflation increases the unemployment rate by reducing aggregate demand.

 - Over the long run, unemployment does not depend on money growth or inflation, which is explained by the principle of monetary neutrality: nominal quantities, such as prices, cannot affect real variables, such as output or employment.

 - Over the long run, inflation does not affect the employment rate because the economy compensates for current and expected inflation by increasing worker compensation, causing the unemployment rate to move to the natural rate.

 - Some reduction in economic output, accompanied by an increase in unemployment, would have to be tolerated to reduce inflation.
 The percentage decline in annual output for each 1% decline in the inflation rate is called the sacrifice ratio.